History of modern Mongolia: Democratic revolution

 Behind the scenes, however, the MPRP had seriously considered cracking down on the protesters, writing a decree that was left to be signed by the party leader Jambyn Batmönkh.
 Batmönkh opposed it, maintaining a strict policy of never using force (Хүч хэрэглэж хэрхэвч болохгүй).
 People those were present there later recalled that Batmönkh said "I will never sign this.
 We few Mongols have not yet come to the point that we will make each other's noses bleed," smacked the table, and left the room."

-Elbegdorj announced the news of the Politburo resignation to the hunger strikers and to people who'd gathered on Sükhbaatar Square at 10PM on that day after the negotiations between leaders of MPRP and Mongolian Democratic Union.
+Elbegdorj announced the news of the Politburo resignation to the hunger strikers and to people who'd gathered on Sükhbaatar Square at 10 PM on that day after the negotiations between leaders of MPRP and Mongolian Democratic Union.
 Then the hunger strike stopped.

 In April, the conflict worsened, with the government restricting the freedom of assembly and the democracy leaders submitting an ultimatum demanding equal participation of all political groups.
-The Communist party refused to accede to the demands.
+The MPRP refused to accede to the demands.
 However, in May, under pressure and after negotiations with members of the opposition movement, the People's Great Hural approved the Law on Political Parties.

-Multi-party system
+Democratic transition

-Following the collapse of the Communist regime, Mongolia's first free, multi-party elections for a bicameral parliament were held on July 29, 1990.
-Parties ran for 430 seats in the Great Hural, with opposition parties not able to nominate enough candidates.
-The Mongolian People's Revolutionary Party MPRP won 357 seats, an 83% majority.
-It also received a majority in the Small Hural (which was later abolished), winning 31 out of 53.
-The State Great Hural (upper house) first met on 3 September and elected a president (MPRP), vice president (Social Democrat), prime minister (MPRP), and 50 members to the Baga Hural (lower house).
-The vice president was also chairman of the Baga Hural.
-In November 1991, the People's Great Hural (Parliament) began discussion on a new constitution, which entered into force on 12 February 1992.
-In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Hural (SGH).
+Following the collapse of the communist regime, Mongolia's first free, multi-party elections for a bicameral parliament were held on July 29, 1990.
+Parties ran for 430 seats in the People's Great Khural (upper house) and 50 seats in the State Little Khural (lower house). with opposition parties not able to nominate enough candidates.
+The Mongolian People's Revolutionary Party (MPRP) won 357 seats, and 83% majority.
+It also received a majority in the State Little Khural (which was later abolished), winning 31 out of 53.
+The People's Great Khural (upper house) first met on 3 September and elected a president (MPRP), vice president (Social Democrat), prime minister (MPRP), and 50 members to the Little Khural (lower house).
+The vice president was also chairman of the Little Khural.
+In November 1991, the People's Great Khural began discussion on a new constitution, which entered into force on 12 February 1992.
+In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Khural.

-Nonetheless, the new MPRP government under Dashiin Byambasüren shared power with the democrats, and implemented constitutional and economic reforms, with a new constitution being adopted in 1992.
-In early and mid-1990s, with the collapse of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country experienced harsh economic problems as early as the 1980s.
-Foreign trade broke down, economic and technical aid from the former socialist countries ended, and domestic economy was struggling with privatization.
+Nonetheless, the new MPRP government under Dashiin Byambasüren shared power with the opposition parties, and implemented constitutional and economic reforms, with a new constitution being adopted in 1992.
+In the early and mid-1990s, with the collapse of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country experienced harsh economic problems as early as the 1980s.
+Foreign trade broke down, economic and technical aid from the former socialist countries ended, and the domestic economy was struggling with privatization.
 Inflation rose, stores' shelves were depleted, ration cards for food were issued for a period of time.
 A thriving black market arose in Ulaanbaatar by 1988 to accommodate the needs of the populace.